schoeberl/wildcat/README.md

 For the FPGA designs we use on-chip memory for the register file.
 For the ASIC design we use flip-flops.
 It is estimated that the RF dominates the area in the ASIC design.

+The memory based register file is implemented with distributed LUT RAMs in the Artix.
+Therefore, the number of bits in block RAMs is zero.

 ### Tools on MacOS